thijsfranck/courageous-comets/docs/contributor-guide/index.md

 - [Architecture & Design](./architecture-design.md): How the application is structured and key design decisions.
 - [Development Environment](./development-environment.md): How to set up your development environment.
+- [Secrets Management](./secrets-management.md): How to manage secrets securely in the project.
 - [Version Control](./version-control.md): How to manage changes using version control.
 - [Documentation](./documentation.md): How to write good documentation.
 - [Testing](./testing.md): How to test the application.